-- Executive Performance Management Reviews.
+- Oversight of service performance and risk by the Chief Operating Officer via daily escalation and reporting through to Performance Review and Executive Performance Management Reviews.
 Oversight of corporate performance and risk via the Corporate Performance Review Meetings. - Service Line Governance/Operational Boards are responsible for the oversight of quality and risks, triangulating performance information to monitor and address service quality.
 The groups provide exception reporting to the Quality Improvement and Risk Group which is chaired by the Chief of Nursing and Allied Health Professionals and these are then scrutinised at the Quality Assurance Committee. - The service line structure provides high levels of autonomy increasing the effectiveness and accountability of the clinical services.
 These meetings have undergone considerable review during this year and will be further reviewed to ensure that.02.23

-- Register and broader clinical risk.
+- Clinical Executive Group oversees operational responses to risks contained in the Trust Risk Register and broader clinical risk.
 The roles of the Quality Assurance Committee and Audit and Risk Committee are described previously. - Place Based Quality Operational Group meetings have been stood up during 2022/23 to provide Integrated Care Board (ICB) oversight in partnership with providers.